-Clearly the diagnosis of Parkinson’s, Dementia or a combination thereof confirms the fact that our brain, our super computer, has a system error.
-Mainstream medicine precedes to micromanage the brain with drugs or procedures.
+Clearly, the diagnosis of Parkinson’s, Dementia or a combination thereof confirms the fact that our brain, our supercomputer, has a system error.
+Mainstream medicine precedes micromanaging the brain with drugs or procedures.
 The biggest detriment to micromanagement is tunnel vision.
-Mainstream medicine focuses on the symptoms, and pursues its amelioration at the expense of other issues.
+Mainstream medicine focuses on the symptoms and pursues its amelioration at the expense of other issues.
 This is a pattern seen in just about all aspects of specialization.

 Mainstream’s symptomatic protocol treatments (the notion that the same treatment fits everyone with a given diagnosis) require the patient to comply with the preexisting protocol(s).
 Any deviation from the master plan, i.e. nutritional intervention, or the taking of supplements, is usually ignored, frowned upon, or left to a patient to figure out on his or her own self.